lextm/jekyll-theme-chirpy/_posts/2013-5-12-jexus-series-how-to-upgrade-jexus-on-ubuntu.md

    sudo ./upgrade
    ```

-   Now let’s go back to the extracted folder and upgrade necessary files to /usr/jexus.
+   Now let's go back to the extracted folder and upgrade necessary files to /usr/jexus.

 1. Fix startup commands